Take control of your interview appearance

 - Get a nice haircut a week before.
 Your hair should fall naturally, look clean and healthy.
 Get a manicure as you have to have your hands on the desk.
 Have your eye brows done.
 You should strive to convey the message that you pay attention to details and take care of yourself.
 Groom for your job interview. #acreeradvice Click To Tweet

 - Your makeup should be barely there, but it should be clearly visible that there is makeup.
+A natural looking makeup is the finishing touch.
 It’s a balance act.
 The goal is to look professional, and not like going out or “I don’t care.”

 The following photos show four interview outfit inspirations.
 I wore a similar outfit like in the upper left photo when interviewing for my position at UAF.